tchen119/Image-Repository/README.md

 # Instructions
 1. Clone the repository.
 2. Open terminal and navigate to the repository.
 3. Run 'python3 app.py' in the terminal.
+(Have python3 installed)
 4. On a browser, head to 'localhost:5000'.

 # Desription